 Applying our expert knowledge and experience, we at Night Sky Camera have developed our own unique system to modify cameras to a specific configuration.
 Our method is effective, reasonably priced, and, most importantly, reliable.

 To convert a Canon camera, we begin by carefully disassembling the camera body to reveal major internal components and make them accessible for extraction.

 Next, the low pass filter 2 (LPF2), a component which is responsible for blocking out H-alpha light waves, is removed.
 To compensate for the removal of the LPF2, it is then necessary to precisely calibrate the camera sensor by adjusting its position so that the internal autofocus system may work properly.

 In this arrangement, the low pass filter 1 or LPF1 is retained and simultaneously serves as an ultraviolet and infrared cut filter as well as the built-in dust removal device.

-Finally, the camera body is reassembled and extensively tested to guarantee the product upholds our company’s quality standard and ensure the new configuration will continue functioning.
-At this point, new light can effortlessly make its way to the sensor and your camera will be ready for whatever new adventures you have planned for it.
+Finally, the camera body is reassembled and extensively tested to guarantee the product upholds our company’s quality standard and to ensure the new configuration will continue functioning at its best.
+At this point, new light waves can effortlessly make their way to the sensor and your camera will be ready for whatever new adventures you have planned for it.

 Converting Nikon cameras in this way is a bit more challenging.
 Since the single stock ‘sandwich’ filter cuts out the full non-visible spectrum of light, removing it also allows unwanted types of light to pass through to the sensor.

 Despite this, a Nikon H-alpha conversion can still be achieved!

 In collaboration with a trusted optical lab, we at Night Sky Camera have recently developed a special UV/IR cut filter specifically designed for the Nikon D5300 camera.